western lowland gorilla

 The finished painting measures 3.25" x 2.25" and is shown here with a penny for scale.

+This miniature painting came about after a visit to London zoo.
 I wanted to keep it very simple for impact and used several photographs for reference, taking little details from each one and completely ignoring the cluttered backgrounds.

 Short listed for the David Shepherd Wildlife Foundation ‘Wildlife Artist of the Year’ exhibition at the Mall Galleries, London, in the summer of 2010 where it received a Highly Commended award and sold, with half the proceeds going directly to help fund the many conservation projects supported by the DSWF around the world.